Good Employer

 Psychological Support

 In times of significant social upheaval, personal and professional problems can also multiply.
 These are increasingly being reflected in the workplace, but can rarely be solved there.
-The issues range from excessive debt, personal stress, grief, and addiction on the one hand to burnout, mental underload, professional conflicts, and a loss of work-life balance on the other.
+The issues range from excessive debt, personal stress, grief, and addiction, to burnout, mental underload, professional conflicts, and a loss of work–life balance.

 Feedback

 Employees usually receive feedback on their work primarily from their supervisor.
-360° feedback at Linde MH therefore also includes the perspective of colleagues and—in the case of managers—their employees by involving these individuals in a structured process as feedback providers.
+However, 360° feedback at Linde MH also includes the perspective of colleagues and—in the case of executives—their employees by involving these individuals in a structured process as feedback providers.

-Percentage of employees across all sites who have received regular performance and career development reviews:
+Percentage of all sites that have received regular performance and career development reviews

 Constructive Collaboration